kemalakay/lightprobes/README.md

 # Light Probe Intensity Adjustment Tool for Unity3D
-A tool that allows you to change the brightness of your light probes in Unity3D
+A tool that allows you to change the brightness of your light probes in Unity3D.
+This can be used for adjusting the brightness of your dynamic objects in the scene.

 ![](https://github.com/kemalakay/lightprobes/blob/master/GIF/adam4.gif)